eth-cscs/cray-network-stack/examples/container/comm-fwk/README.md

-# CXI base container for HPE Slingshot connectivity
+# Communications framework image with HPE Slingshot connectivity

 This image provides foundational libraries and frameworks to build HPC software and applications with support for the HPE Slingshot high-speed network and CUDA GPUs.